esper-io/console_docs/docs/user-management/delete-user.md

 ## How to Delete a User?

-Click on your profile icon at the top right corner of the console.
+Click on your profile icon at the top right corner of the Console.
 Choose ‘User Management’ from the drop-down.